 That’s why I like baked goods in the morning.
 You make them when you have time and then they become a grab and go solution.
 Easy, well-planned, almost like you’re floating through your own morning.

-Here are a few recipes I’ve created and shared elsewhere lately for breakfast baked goods.
+Here are a few sweet recipes to bake for breakfast that I’ve created and shared elsewhere lately.
 Enjoy!

 Lemon Crumb Muffins

 With a sweet crumb topping and a distinctive but subtle lemon flavor, these muffins are easy to make and delightful to eat.
-This recipe is from my newspaper column, Maine Course, for The Bangor Daily News.
+This recipe to bake for breakfast is from my newspaper column, Maine Course, for The Bangor Daily News.